ZhangMaKe/tf-module-lambda-function-with-iam-role-and-policies/README.md

 - Create an IAM role with one or more inline policies (defined by name, actions and resources).
 - Create a Lambda function (packaged from a local source directory) and attach the created role.
 - Optional SQS Dead-Letter Queue (DLQ) configuration for failed events.
+- Attaches any IAM policies provided in input variable precreated_policy_arns to the created role.

 ## Usage